rivelles/learning/books/designing-data-intensive-applications/chapter-7.md

 This should be used with caution because it can be error-prone and also leaks database implementation details into the application layer.

+## Serializability

+Serializable is usually seen as the strongest isolation level.
+It guarantees that two transactions that run concurrently will have the same effect as if they ran serially, one after the other.

+There are three ways to implement it:
+1. Literally running transactions in a serial order.
+2. Two-phase locking (2PL)
+3. Serializable snapshot isolation (SSI)

+### Actual Serial Execution

+It's the simplest way to avoid concurrency: literally eliminate it.
+Execute one single transaction at a time in the same thread.

+It has the obvious drawback of having the throughput limited by a single thread, so transactions need to be structured
+differently:

+1- Using stored procedures
+If we have a single thread executing transactions, they need to be short, so we can't have, for example, a transaction running and waiting for another input from the user.
+Instead, we can use a stored procedure to execute instructions at once.

+It has some drawbacks, such as: each database has its own language for it and code tends to be more difficult to debug, test and maintain, although some databases have been changing it to use more common languages, such as Java, Lua and Clojure.

+It also has some advantages.
+If we can keep transactions short, we can optimize the I/O operations and avoid concurrency control mechanisms, achieving a good-enough throughput.